bobleesj/bobleesj.github.io/docs/source/essays.rst

 this semester, and this year.
 I have daily to-dos.
 I do not always check off all the list items.
 I focus on what I have accomplished.
 As my brain is explorative with ideas and action steps, there are always more than I can complete in a day.
-If there aren’t enough, I ask for more.
+If there aren't enough, I ask for more.

 For my daily hours, I utilize a 50-minute focus, 10-minute rest technique, averaging 10 to 12 hours a day at home with no distractions.
 I play basketball